M1XZG/discord-bot-for-fun/README.md

 - `!setrole <role_name>`
   Set the required role for using bot commands (set to blank or `@everyone` to allow all users).

+- `!showconfig`
+  Show the current configuration options (excluding comments) from `myconfig.json` as a code block or in a thread if it's too long.

+- `!reloadconfig`
+  Reload the configuration from `myconfig.json` (useful if you edited the file manually).

 - `!adminhelp`
   Show this list of admin commands.